KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

 .. .. versionadded:: 19.04.0

 You now have the possibility to move clips and compositions with your keyboard.
-To do it, select a clip in the timeline and use the :guilabel:`Grab Current Item` function from the :menuselection:`Menu --> Timeline` menu or use the default shortcut of :kbd:`Shift+G`.
+To do it, select a clip in the timeline and use the :guilabel:`Grab Current Item` function from the :menuselection:`Menu --> Sequence` menu or use the default shortcut of :kbd:`Shift+G`.

 .. figure:: /images/shift-g.gif